Skip to main content

 Soundcheck Boolean Calculator

-Managing checks via the no-code UI
+Managing checks via the No-Code UI

-Creating a check
+Creating a custom check

 To create a check, select the facts that you want to use, organize them into rules and give your check a meaningful name and a description.
 The rules are what defines a check and what a track will use in determining if an entity passes or fails.
 Simple expressions can be combined using Any Of / All Of to create more complex rules.
 You also have the option of adding Pass/Fail messages for additional details of why something passed/failed.